11 Common Hydrangea Pests: How to Prevent and Treat Them

 Rose Chafer

-An annoying pest, rose chafers prefer to stick to sunnier areas.
+An annoying insect, rose chafers prefer to stick to sunnier areas.

 Rose chafers sometimes feed on hydrangea.
 Adult rose chafer beetles are green or tan beetles that are about one-third of an inch in length with long legs.
 They are most often found in large numbers where soils are sandy.